Čakajovce

 Čakajovce (Csekej) is a village and municipality in the Nitra District in western central Slovakia, in the Nitra Region.

 History

 In historical records the village was first mentioned in 1251.

 Geography

 The village lies at an altitude of 146 metres and covers an area of 5.77 km².
 It has a population of about 1070 people.

+Population

 Ethnicity

 The village is approximately 98% Slovak.